 Hippocrates first recorded pelvic girdle pain during pregnancy in the 4th century BC.1 Unfortunately, despite its recognition centuries ago; pelvic girdle pain remains a poorly understood problem with limited recommendations for evidence-based treatment.
 Pelvic girdle pain during pregnancy has been found to impact 48-56% of pregnant women causing pain, decreased quality of life, and disability.2,3 Common symptoms include pain in the pubic region, sacroiliac joints, or low back when standing, walking and changing positions.
 Women may also experience “pregnancy sciatica”, a poorly defined term used to describe radicular symptoms extending into one or both lower extremities.2,3

-Pelvic girdle pain during pregnancy can cause a significant impact on a woman’s life as painful symptoms create a limitation in her ability to perform activities of daily living, participate in social activates, and keep up with professional responsibilities.4 Unfortunately, these painful symptoms are not well understood and generally attributed to a variety of causes including pelvic ligament laxity, altered posture, hormonal changes, changes in body weight, and muscle weakness.2,4 Current medical management includes the use of a pelvic belt, prescribed bed rest, massage,3 acupuncture, physical therapy, and exercise.5 While bed rest has been largely discredited as effective management for pelvic girdle pain during pregnancy,3 interventions such as exercise and pelvic belting have proven effective for symptom management.6-12 The aim of this paper is to describe the etiology and pathophysiology of pelvic girdle pain during pregnancy and to current evidence-based physical therapy interventions to address related pain and dysfunction.
+Pelvic girdle pain during pregnancy can cause a significant impact on a woman’s life as painful symptoms create a limitation in her ability to perform activities of daily living, participate in social activates, and keep up with professional responsibilities.4 Unfortunately, these painful symptoms are not well understood and generally attributed to a variety of causes including pelvic ligament laxity, altered posture, hormonal changes, changes in body weight, and muscle weakness.2,4 Current medical management includes the use of a pelvic belt, prescribed bed rest, massage,3 acupuncture, physical therapy, and exercise.5 While bed rest has been largely discredited as effective management for pelvic girdle pain during pregnancy,3 interventions such as exercise and pelvic belting have proven effective for symptom management.6-12 The aim of this paper is to describe the etiology and pathophysiology of pelvic girdle pain during pregnancy and to appraise current evidence-based physical therapy interventions to address related pain and dysfunction.

 Epidemiology